Counting orientations of random graphs with no directed k-cycles: Concluding Remarks

 This paper fits into the effort of understanding the number of $\vec{H}$-free orientations of $G(n,p)$, and there is still much to be understood about this problem.
 It is still an open problem to provide good estimates on $\log D(G(n,p),\vec{H})$ when $\vec{H}$ is a strongly connected tournament with at least $4$ vertices. \begin{conj} Let $\vec{H}$ be a strongly connected tournament with $k:=v(H)\geq 4$ and let $p\gg n^{-2/(k+1)}$.
 Then, with high probability, \end{conj}

 We remark that a more general version of Conjecture~\ref{conj:tournaments} appeared in~\cite{CoKoMoMo20}.
 Coming back to the case studied in the present paper, there are also several open problems when $\vec{H}$ is a directed cycle.
-We believe the result in Theorem~\ref{thm:main} can be tightened as in the following. \begin{conj} If $p\gg n^{-1+1/(k-1)}$ then, with high probability, \end{conj}
+We believe Theorem~\ref{thm:cycles} can be tightened as in the following. \begin{conj} If $p\gg n^{-1+1/(k-1)}$ then, with high probability, \end{conj}

 The lower bound for this conjecture was proved in \cite{CoKoMoMo20}, but the upper bound is not known even in the case $k = 3$.
 It would also be interesting to understand the behaviour of $\log D(G(n,p),\circ_k)$ as $k$ grows with $n$.
-It is not clear to us what should happen when $k\gg \log n$ for instance.
+For instance, it is not clear to us what should happen when $k\gg \log n$.